-YOU KNOW HOW it goes.
-You climb into bed and decide to spend a few extra minutes browsing social media or watching a couple of YouTube videos on your smartphone before you nod off.
-But before you know it, you are wide awake and you have no idea why.
+You know how it goes...you climb into bed and decide to spend just a few minutes browsing social media or watching a few YouTube videos on your smartphone.
+But before you know it, you're wide awake.

 The trouble may be the blue light of your screen, which creates more sleep problems than you might imagine.